Hafnarhús

 Kristín Helga Ríkharðsdóttir is the 53rd artist to exhibit in the D Gallery.
 Here, artists who shaped the Icelandic art scene are invited to debut their work in a solo exhibition at a public museum.

-The Smooth Operator is a video installation by Kristín Helga Ríkharðsdóttir.
-The work follows a woman in pursuit of absolute smoothness of her legs.
+The Smooth Operator is a new video-installation where we follow a woman in pursuit of absolute smoothness of her legs.
 This gradually develops into an obsession and an unexplained fear of short, dark hairs.
-Through absurd humor, hair-like textures, and feet in the spotlight, the work takes on a form that is both attractive and unsettling.
-Here, beauty rituals acquire a supernatural quality, driven by a belief in transformation.
+The work takes on a form that is both attractive and unsettling.
+Through absurd humor, hair-like textures, and obsessive attention to feet, beauty rituals acquire an almost supernatural quality, driven by a belief in transformation.

-As an artist, Kristín works across multiple media, translating ideas drawn from experiences, stories, and everyday objects into diverse forms.
-Through painting, staged photographs, sculpture, video, and sound, she engages with the hyperreality of everyday life and examines the tension between the natural, the man-made, and the staged.
-By blending the natural and the artificial and expanding the boundaries between the real and the constructed, Kristín seeks to reflect the world we inhabit, where distinctions between reality and fiction are increasingly blurred.
+Kristín Helga Ríkharðsdóttir (b.
+1993) works across multiple media, translating ideas drawn from her own experiences, stories, and everyday objects into diverse forms.
+Through painting, photographs, sculpture, video, and sound, she engages with the hyperreality of everyday life and examines the tension between the natural, the man-made, and the staged.
+Kristín seeks to reflect the world we inhabit, where distinctions between reality and fiction are increasingly blurred.

 Kristín Helga Ríkharðsdóttir graduated from the Fine Arts Department of the Iceland University of the Arts in 2016 and participated in an exchange program at the Universität der Künste in Berlin, where she also completed an internship after graduation.
 In 2019, she moved to New York to pursue an MFA in Studio Art at New York University, completing the program in January 2022.